Heat pump federal tax credit 2023

 If you’re comparing an electric heat pump to a gas furnace, they’re better for the environment — they can reduce your household carbon dioxide emissions by 38 to 53% — but whether they actually save you money can depend on a few variables.

-The estimated cost of heating a home with natural gas is projected to jump more than 34% from last winter, to $952 this winter, reports the National Energy Assistance Directors Association.
+The estimated cost of heating a home with natural gas is projected to calm a little in 2024, decreasing by 7.8 percent relative to last winter, from $787 to $726, according to the National Energy Assistance Directors Association.

-But, Modi says you need to compare the price of both electricity and gas in your area.
+But, Modi says you need to compare the price of both electricity and gas in your area, explaining that price of Btus can vary greatly from one city to another.

 Btu, or British thermal units, is the most common unit for comparing energy sources or fuels in the U.S. One Btu roughly amounts to the energy released by burning a match, according to the U.S. Energy Information Administration.